-11 Forthcoming Updated Forecasts of 2016 Hurricane Activity
+10 Forthcoming Updated Forecasts of 2017 Hurricane Activity

-We will be issuing seasonal updates of our 2016 Atlantic basin hurricane forecasts on Friday 1 July and Thursday 4 August.
+We will be issuing seasonal updates of our 2017 Atlantic basin hurricane forecasts on Monday 3 July and Friday 4 August.
 We will also be issuing two-week forecasts for Atlantic TC activity during the climatological peak of the season from August-October.
-A verification and discussion of all 2016 forecasts will be issued in late November 2016.
-All of these forecasts will be available on our website at: http://hurricane.atmos.colostate.edu/Forecasts.
+A verification and discussion of all 2017 forecasts will be issued in late November 2017.
+All of these forecasts will be available on our website.

-12 Acknowledgments
+11 Acknowledgments

-Besides the individuals named on page 7, there have been a number of other meteorologists that have furnished us with data and given valuable assessments of the current state of global atmospheric and oceanic conditions.
+Besides the individuals named on page 6, there have been a number of other meteorologists that have furnished us with data and given valuable assessments of the current state of global atmospheric and oceanic conditions.
 These include Brian McNoldy, Art Douglas, Ray Zehr, Mark DeMaria, Todd Kimberlain, Paul Roundy and Amato Evan.
-In addition, Barbara Brumit and Amie Hedstrom have provided excellent manuscript, graphical and data analysis and assistance over a number of years.
+In addition, Barbara Brumit and Amie Hedstrom provided excellent manuscript, graphical and data analysis and assistance over a number of years.
 We have profited over the years from many in-depth discussions with most of the current and past NHC hurricane forecasters.

-13 Citations and Additional Reading
+12 Citations and Additional Reading